 Discover how to spend 2 perfect days in Granada, Spain.
 This Granada itinerary details what to see, the top hotels, where to eat, and what order to do it in!

-Granada is nestled in the Andalusia region of Southern Spain…hands down my favorite area.
+Granada is nestled in the Andalusia region of Southern Spain…my favorite area.
 The mix of Moorish and Spanish culture makes for a picturesque and unforgettable destination.

 Everywhere you turn you'll see the mark that both cultures left on this great city from the architecture to the food.